Tempestad

 Tempestad (lit.
 'Storm') is a 2016 Mexican documentary film directed by Tatiana Huezo.
 It was selected as the Mexican entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

 Synopsis

-Two women who have suffered the brutal consequences of human trafficking in Mexico tell their stories.
+Tempestad frequently cuts between the stories of two women.
+The first, Miriam Carvajal, is an employee at Cancún International Airport.
+She is injustly accused of human trafficking and is imprisoned at a prison in northern Mexico that is dominated by a cartel.
+The second, Adela Alvarado, is a circus clown who has searched for a decade for Mónica, her disappeared daughter.

 Reception

 Critical response

 Tempestad has an approval rating of 95% on review aggregator website Rotten Tomatoes, based on 20 reviews, and an average rating of 8.1/10.
 Metacritic assigned the film a weighted average score of 78 out of 100, based on 8 critics, indicating "generally favorable reviews".